mattermost/mattermost-developer-documentation/site/content/internal/mobile-build-process/_index.md

 The first time you run this, you will need to install fastlane.
 On the fastlane folder (`PROJECT_DIR/fastlane/`) run `bundle install`.

 ## 2. Build and version bump
-For build bump, we recommend to use the following set of environment variables:
+To bump the build number, we recommend using the following set of environment variables:
 ```
 export INCREMENT_BUILD_NUMBER=true
 export BUILD_NUMBER=X